wotikama/CRDiscordBot/README.md

 # CRDiscordBot
-Clash Royale Discord Bot To See Oponent's Deck
+Clash Royale Discord Bot To See Opponent's Deck

 # A guide, kinda
 Built using discord.py